DashankaNadeeshanDeSilva/LLM_tutorials_and_knowledge/NLP fundamentals/NLP_spectrum.md

 Part-of-Speech (POS) Tagging: Labeling each token with its grammatical role (e.g., noun, verb, adjective).
 Syntax & Parsing: Understanding the syntactic structure of sentences (dependency parsing or constituency parsing).
 Named Entity Recognition (NER): Identifying and classifying entities (e.g., persons, locations, organizations).
 Why it matters: Proper text preprocessing and a grounding in linguistic basics are necessary for any NLP system.
-They directly affect downstream performance of more advanced models.
+They directly affect the downstream performance of more advanced models.

 2. Traditional Machine Learning for NLP
 Bag-of-Words (BoW) & TF-IDF